 You already know Eagle River is known for its prestigious fishing in the spring and summer months, but did you also know it has some of the best ice fishing in the winter time?
 Enjoy all your favorite lakes and discover new ones in some of the most beautiful landscapes of Northern America.

-Eagle River isn’t called “The Snowsmobile Capital of the World” without good reason!
+Eagle River isn’t called “The Snowmobile Capital of the World” without good reason!
 Snowmobile over 500 miles in every direction from Eagle River.
 Known as one of the best places for trail riding as well as family friendly riding, you will find there is always a new trail to blaze and a breath taking scenery to take in!
-If you are looking for more information, click the link http://eagleriver.org/play/snowmobile/
+Click here for more information.

 Bird Watching and Wildlife Viewing

 Paved roads, dirt roads, you name it!
 Eagle River is a paradise for 4 wheels.
 In 2015, Eagle River opened ATV trails in the Northwoods!
 Enjoy the woods you may already know and discover new parts as you ride in the rain or the bright sunshine!
-Find out more here http://eagleriver.org/play/atvutv/
+Click here for more information.

 Eagle River is a popular stop for bikers!
 The area around Eagle River has plenty of scenic drives to take your motorcycle for a ride; also, the Flambeau Dual Sport Motorcycle Path stretches for a whole 185 miles!
 We have a few of our biker guests’ favorite routes listed in our lobby.